rjramos70/rjramos70/README.md

 I am a person who always likes to be learning new technologies, despite more experience with backend, I am currently studying React, improving my knowledge with Spring, Spring Boot, JPA, and at the same time studying more in detail MongoDB.

-In my free time I like to enjoy the family, which I love, we love to see a good movie or series.
+In my free time I like to enjoy the family, which I love.
+I like love to see a good movie or series.
 Personally I love to practice sports like cycling, basketball, volleyball, but I also love water activities like scuba diving and sailing.

 #### Current Personal Projects